omenking/dropbox-api/README.markdown

 Dropbox::API::Config.app_secret = YOUR_APP_SECRET
 Dropbox::API::Config.mode       = "sandbox" # if you have a single-directory app
 # Dropbox::API::Config.mode       = "dropbox" # if your app has access to the whole dropbox
-Dropbox::API::Config.auth_type  = "oauth" # options are "oauth" or "oauth2" (default is "oauth")
 ```

 Dropbox::API::Client